kumahq/kuma-demo/vagrant/README.md

 The inbound networking configuration is replaced with gateway to enable Gateway mode.
 And the outbound points to our [frontend service](/README.md#frontend), similar to how we configured Kong in the [previous section](#configure-and-start-kong).

-With this dataplane policy, [`register_dataplane.sh`](/vagrant/common/register_dataplane.sh) will apply this configuration to the dataplane that will sit alongside our Kong gateway.
+With this data plane proxy policy, [`register_dataplane.sh`](/vagrant/common/register_dataplane.sh) will apply this configuration to the data plane proxy that will sit alongside our Kong gateway.

 ### Prometheus

 Out-of-the-box, Kuma provides full integration with Prometheus:

-- if enabled, every dataplane will expose its metrics in Prometheus format
+- if enabled, every data plane proxy will expose its metrics in Prometheus format
-- furthemore, Kuma will make sure that Prometheus can automatically find every dataplane in the mesh
+- furthemore, Kuma will make sure that Prometheus can automatically find every data plane proxy in the mesh

-In this demo guide, Prometheus is already deployed and configured.
-All the files that are used to configure and deploy Prometheus can be found in the [`metrics/`](/vagrant/metrics/app/prometheus/install.sh) directory.
-If you need more help, refer to the official documentation [here](https://kuma.io/docs/latest/policies/#traffic-metrics). **To enable Prometheus metrics on every dataplane in the mesh, configure a mesh resource as shown in the [Traffic Metric Policy](#traffic-metrics) section.**
+In this demo guide, Prometheus is already deployed.
+All the files that are used to deploy Prometheus can be found in the [`metrics/`](/vagrant/metrics/app/prometheus/install.sh) directory.
+If you need more help, refer to the official documentation [here](https://kuma.io/docs/latest/policies/#traffic-metrics). **To enable Prometheus metrics on every data plane proxy in the mesh, configure a mesh resource as shown in the [Traffic Metric Policy](#traffic-metrics) section.**

 Once [Traffic Metric policies](#traffic-metrics) are added, you can visit the [Prometheus dashboard](http://192.168.33.80:9090/) to query the metrics that Prometheus is scraping from our Kuma mesh.